Buyer’s Guide: Home Safes

 BEST COMPOSITE SAFE: SentrySafe FireProof and Waterproof Safe with Digital Keypad

-Deter theft and enjoy protection from both fire and water with this highly rated (3.6 out of five stars), reasonably priced composite safe.
+Deter theft and enjoy protection from both fire and water with this highly rated, reasonably priced composite safe.
 The SentrySafe Fireproof and Waterproof Safe with Digital Keypad is made of sturdy steel and has four live-locking bolts, a pry-resistant hinge bar, and bolt-down hardware.
 Contents including USB drives, CDs, and DVDs remain safe from fire, heat, and smoke damage for up to one hour, and dry and protected for up to 24 hours in eight inches of water.
 The digital keypad has a backup key for extra security, and other worthwhile features include an interior light and a locking drawer.
 Though available in three sizes, the 1.23 cubic foot model is sufficient for most homeowners; its exterior measures 16.3 in.
 W x 19.3 in.
 D x 17.8 in.
-H.
+H. Buy now.

 BEST BURGLARY SAFE: Viking Security Biometric Safe